-The evaluation plan includes a process evaluation, impact evaluation, and cost-benefit analysis.
-This multi-site, multi-component, evaluation will address the following goals:
+The evaluation plan included a process evaluation, impact evaluation, and cost-benefit analysis.
+This multi-site, multi-component, evaluation addressed the following goals:

 - Goal 1: Describe the SCA reentry courts through a comprehensive process evaluation

 - Goal 2: Determine the effectiveness of the SCA reentry courts at reducing recidivism and improving individual outcomes through a rigorous impact evaluation

 - Goal 3: Conduct a cost-benefit analysis

 - Goal 4: Contribute to the development of a true “reentry court model”

 Project Design: This evaluation was performed in two phases.
 Phase 1 addressed Goal 1 of this evaluation and involved key stakeholder interviews with reentry court program staff (mainly government employees) to ask questions about program practices, an online interview for program staff on program practices, site visit to observe program practices and the development of tools (e.g., participant interview tools) that was used in Phase 2 of the evaluation, which addressed Goals 2 through 4.